 Published on April 29, 2013

-Above, Lady poses for a picture her owner recently had taken by a professional photographer.
-The dog has thrived since being taken from a home in Lakeview, where she was found chained to a tree — Submitted photo
+Lady poses for a picture her new owner recently had taken by a professional photographer.
+The dog has thrived since being taken from a home in Lakeview, where she was found chained to a tree. — Submitted photo

 Published on April 25, 2013

-Christopher Whelan of Lakeview faces animal cruelty-related charges, including failing to provide adequate food, water and shelter for his 11-year-old Rottweiler mixed breed, Lady. — Photo by Rosie Gillingham/The Telegram
+Christopher Whelan of Lakeview has been found guilty of failing to provide adequate food, water and shelter for an 11-year-old Rottweiler mixed breed, Lady. — File photo by Rosie Gillingham/The Telegram

 Chris Whelan of Lakeview has been found guilty of failing to provide adequate care for his dog, Lady, which was found in August 2012 chained to a tree and to be so underweight the bones in her ribs, hips and legs were protruding.